My Story

 Personal style is a beautiful intersection of art, science, and psychology.
 Inspiration is everywhere, and I love helping my clients develop their own sartorial calling card.
 Whatever speaks to you, whatever you love, I promise you can find a way to incorporate it into your personal style in a way that is not only beautiful, but effective.

-About Me (the fun stuff)
+About Me (the fun stuff!)

 • My library card is one of my most prized possessions.
 I enjoy reading poetry, literary fiction, fairy tales, and personal development books.